 Classify objects into given categories; count the numbers of objects in each category and sort the categories by count.
+Limit the category counts to less than or equal to 10.

 Code Digital Student Experience Code Teacher Resources

 U12 Classify and Compare

 U19 Graphing Tic-Tac-Toe